core

 get_fileset(fs_id)

-Get or create a Fileset instance, of given id, in the current scan dataset.
+Get a Fileset instance, of given id, in the current scan dataset.

 Parameters: